 If you've ever used Microsoft Word, there's a good chance you've needed to print a document.
 While Word's printing options are more advanced than some of the other programs in the Office suite, it can still be difficult to get printed documents to look exactly the way you want.

 That's why we've put together this list of tips.
 Keep these in mind the next time you need to print a document, and you're sure to have better results.
-These tips should work the same way for Word 2016, Word 2013, and Word 2010.
+These tips should work the same way for Word for Office 365, Word 2016, Word 2013, and Word 2010.
 If you're using Word 2007 or earlier, you can make many of these changes in the Print dialog box.

 Before you print anything, you'll want to preview it.
 Just go to File > Print to see a preview of your document.
 From here, you'll also be able to adjust different page layout and printing settings, such as the page orientation, paper size, and margin width.
 Any changes you make will be updated in the preview pane as well.